lturner19/Money_Tracker/README.md

 # Where Is My Money?
 ## INTRODUCTION

-As a budget conscious consumer I want an app that will allow me to track my debits and credits when I do and do not have access to internet.
+As a budget conscious consumer I want an app that will allow me to track my expenses when I do and do not have access to internet.

 <br>

 ## DESCRIPTION

+A budget tracker that will allow users to keep track of their expenses while traveling around the world or simply traveling around town.
+If a user does not have access to internet services, the app will continue to keep track of all debits and credits and then update the app once a connection is re-established.
+The user can also visually track their expenses with the generated graph and a total is displayed above the transactions.

 <br>